TherionRO/YouTubeiVanced/README.md

 Thanks to : Google,MiRO92,qnblackcat,CokePokes,Galactic-Dev,level3tjg,therealFoxster,JamieBerghmans,PoomSmart,HASHBANG Productions for creating such great apps and tweaks for the community.Please show your support to all of them.

 # How to use iVanced

-Note : iVanced for YouTube is a fork of uYou/uYouPlus based on the latest version of youtube,a rolling release with extended life support and likely more unstable.
-[iVanced Source Code here](https://github.com/qnblackcat/uYouPlus) .Keep in mind that I cannot opensource the uYou tweak and the YouTube app as this is not legal.

 ### How to sideload iVanced for YouTube